NICMx/Jool/docs/en/install.md

 This document will explain how to compile and install all of that on most Linux distributions.

 In following console segments, `$` indicates the command can be executed freely; `#` means it requires admin privileges.

-### Kbuild vs DKMS

-Before you start, you need to decide whether you will install the modules via Kbuild or DKMS.

-Kbuild is Linux's bare bones module building infrastructure, while DKMS is a more robust framework.
-Though Kbuild is easier to get started, DKMS is recommended because it has several other benefits.
-In particular, DKMS takes care of automatically recompiling the modules every time you update your kernel.
-(If, on the other hand, you choose Kbuild, you will have to do this manually.)

 ## Installing Dependencies